OpenDreamKit/OpenDreamKit.github.io/_posts/2016-06-27-ODK_project_meetings_review_and_workshop_in_Jacobsuni.md

 # Tentative agenda for that week

-- Monday : General Assembly where all partners will present status reports + Steering Committee meeting + other activities to be defined
+- Monday
+  9:00-10:00  Informal brainstorms
+  10:00-10:30 Word of welcome, round table
+  10:30-11:00 Coffee break
+  11:00-12:30 Progress reports of all sites

+  12:30-14:00 Lunch

+  14:00-16:00 Steering Committee meeting / brainstorms for the other participants 16:00-16:30 Coffee break
+  16:30-19:00 Brainstorm and planning for the upcoming deliverables

+  Evening: Dinner and informal brainstorms

 - Tuesday : the all-day Review with our Project Officer and four reviewers (at least one participant per due deliverable must be present for this) + possible side-review activities for ODK participants can take place
 - Wednesday: more talks with the reviewers if necessary/possible + free time for all ODK participants to work together
 - Thursday & Friday : workgroup sessions (especially on WP6 AND WP4)